nelson-n/cs-math-nn/DataStructuresAlgorithms/README.md

 `/CompareRecursion`

-Compares the speed of recursion in various programming languages by implementing a recursive factorial algorithm and calculating the factorials of all numbers 0 to 100.
+Compares the speed of recursion in various programming languages by implementing a recursive factorial algorithm and calculating the factorials of all numbers 1 to 100.
 The speed of each language is compared using a shell script.
-Languages covered are: Python, R, Java
+Languages covered are: Python, R, Java, C, and C++.
+- The speed test may be executed with the shell script `CompareTime.sh`.
+- C and C++ are fastest, Java and Python are next fastest, and R is the slowest.